b0388397/MyAwesomeRepository/README.md

 # MyAwesomeRepository
-This is my nice repository
+This is my nice repository.
+This is the content of my first commit